 1052 Thomas Jefferson Street, NW

-One of the best photo spots for your visit to Georgetown is here along the Canal.
-An old canal boat is permanently docked here with the small colorful canal houses along the waterfront.
+One of the best photo spots for your visit to Georgetown is here along the Canal, with the small colorful canal houses along the waterfront.
 From Baked & Wired cross over the canal and turn left (west) to walk along the canal keeping the old canal boat to your left.

 Find a place to stop along the towpath for our next stop.
 We'll be turn left at the next intersection on 31st Street NW.